Tuberculosis: TB basics, symptoms and treatment

 - Overall sensation of feeling unwell.

-- Cough, initially with yellow or green mucus, and possibly with bloody mucus later in the disease.
+- Cough, initially with yellow or green mucus, and possibly with bloody sputum later in the disease.

 - Shortness of breath.